Information for teachers about learning from home, delivering the curriculum remotely and how to support students with additional needs.

 Some students may experience greater challenges in learning remotely and need extra support in a home learning environment.

 Resources available to help schools plan remote and flexible learning experiences can be also used for students with more complex learning needs.
-As their teacher, you will be best placed to determine learning activities that will align with learning needs and the goals identified through their Individual Education Plan (IEP).
+As their teacher, you will be best placed to determine learning activities that will align with learning needs and the goals identified through their IEP.